Pentecost Persecution and St. Julia

 Tongues of Fire

 And what an arrival it was!
-Along with the rushing wind came tongues (γλῶσσαι) of flame which enabled them “to speak in other tongues” (γλώσσαις ).
-The disciples immediately put this newly bestowed power to work by rushing out of the house where they staying and enthusiastically preaching the Gospel to the crowds who had come to Jerusalem from all over the known world to celebrate the Jewish feast of Pentecost (the name comes from the Greek Πεντηκοστή, fiftieth, occurring fifty days after Passover).
+Along with the rushing wind came tongues, γλῶσσαι (glossai) of flame.
+These “tongues” enabled them “to speak in other tongues,” again, γλώσσαις (glossais).
+The disciples immediately put this new power to work by rushing out of the house where they staying and enthusiastically preaching the Gospel to the crowds.
+Jerusalem was full of pilgrims from all over the known world who had come to celebrate the Jewish feast of Pentecost.
+The name comes from the Greek Πεντηκοστή (pentecoste), fiftieth, occurring fifty days after Passover.
 They continued preaching, and publicly living out their Christian faith, in the face of often violent opposition.
+After Pentecost persecution, or it’s threat, could no longer deter them.

 St. Julia of Corsica

-On one occasion, when Julia was on a journey with her master, he stopped at the island of Corsica where the locals were celebrating a pagan festival.
-Eusebius joined in the revelry; Julia, needless to say, stayed away.
-Her refusal to participate greatly annoyed the local governor, a man called Felix, who, according to the account in Butler’s Lives of the Saints,
+On one occasion, when Julia was on a journey with her master, he stopped at the island of Corsica.
+There the locals were celebrating a pagan festival.
+Eusebius joined in the revelry.
+Julia, needless to say, stayed away.
+Her refusal to participate greatly annoyed the local governor, a man called Felix.
+He, according to the account in Butler’s Lives of the Saints,

 asked who this woman was who dared to insult the gods.
 Eusebius informed him that she was a Christian, and that all his authority over her was too weak to prevail with her to renounce her religion, but that he found her so diligent and faithful he could not part with her.

 Felix, however, was not one to take no for an answer.
-First, he offered Eusebius four of his own female slaves in exchange for the one Julia; Eusebius emphatically refused to surrender her.
-Next, after her master had fallen asleep, the governor approached Julia directly, offering to free her if only she would sacrifice to the pagan gods.
+First, he offered Eusebius four of his own female slaves in exchange for the one Julia.
+Eusebius emphatically refused to surrender her.
+Next, after her master had fallen asleep, the governor approached Julia directly.
+He offered to free her if only she would sacrifice to the pagan gods.
 She answered that she was “as free as she desired to be as long as she was allowed to serve Jesus Christ.”
 This answer enraged Felix, who had her tortured and crucified.

 A few points stand out from the account of St. Julia’s life.
 First and foremost, her devotion to Christ and her courage in the face of unspeakable suffering is an inspiration to us.
 Maybe, the next time I’m tempted to “go along with the crowd” simply because I’m afraid of the disapproval or verbal abuse of others, I’ll take some strength from Julia’s fortitude in the face of much, much worse persecution.

-Julia also shows us the power of example.
+Julia also shows us the power of example among non-believers as well.
 Clearly, her character and virtue made a large impression on her master Eusebius.
-While her diligence and fidelity alone were not enough to win him over to the faith, at least not right away, they did give him the courage to stand up to the governor Felix, and convince him not to give her up for, literally, any price.
+True, her diligence and fidelity alone were not enough to win him over to the faith.
+At least not right away.
+They did give him the courage, however, to stand up to the governor Felix.
+Her example convinced him not to give her up for (literally) any price.
 None of the accounts I have seen, unfortunately, tell us anything about what eventually happened to Eusebius.
-One wonders whether the example of her heroic martyrdom was finally enough to make him a Christian.
-We do know that the witness of the martyrs was crucial to the conversion of very many people, for which reason Tertullian said: “The blood of the martyrs is the seed of the Church.”

 A Saint for Our Time

 Julia’s story also tells us something about the nature of sin.
-I am reminded yet again of Father Richard John Neuhaus’ aphorism: “When orthodoxy becomes optional, sooner or later it will become proscribed”.
-Simply doing the right thing, in other words, is seen as a rebuke by those who are doing the wrong thing.
-Look at Julia: she wasn’t interfering with the pagan festival, she was simply staying away.
+I recall yet again Father Richard John Neuhaus’ aphorism: “When orthodoxy becomes optional, sooner or later it will become proscribed.”
+Simply doing the right thing, in other words, is a rebuke to those who are doing the wrong thing.
+Look at Julia.
+She wasn’t interfering with the pagan festival; she was simply staying away.
 The governor, however, couldn’t tolerate anyone who was not actively endorsing his activities.

 How often we have seen this same attitude today.
-Granted, at least in the United States, nobody is literally being crucified, although the advocates of a “New Orthodoxy” will certainly try to destroy the reputation and livelihood of anyone who does not publicly cheer for their moral and societal innovations.
+Granted, at least in the United States, nobody is literally being crucified.
+The advocates of a “New Orthodoxy,” however, will certainly try to destroy the reputation and livelihood of anyone who does not publicly cheer for their moral and societal innovations.
 The list of people, from celebrities on down to ordinary people including school counselors and college professors and students who have been “cancelled” merely for stating their adherence to things that were considered to be commonsense up until the day before yesterday is too long to go into here.
-We all know about the weak-kneed corporations giving in to leftist bullying and, and within the last year we have seen communications monopolies such as Twitter, Facebook, and the rest become bolder than ever in their attempts to shut down speech that doesn’t adhere to the politically correct point of view.
+We all know about the weak-kneed corporations giving in to leftist bullying. just a few years ago we saw communications monopolies such as Google, Facebook, Twitter, and the rest become bolder than ever in their attempts to shut down speech that didn’t adhere to the politically correct point of view.

 The Dogma Lives Loudly

-Notice that many of the stances that draw the most fire from the Woke Cancellation Mob are not only things that have traditionally been taken for granted by virtually everyone, but are also matters of clear Catholic teaching.
-Consider the following questions from then Senator, now Vice President (!)
-Kamala Harris directed toward judicial nominee Brian C. Buescher, regarding his membership in what Senator Harris and Senator Mazie Hirono characterized as an “extremist” organization:
+Notice the stances that draw the most fire from the Woke Cancellation Mob.
+They are not only things that virtually everyone has traditionally taken for granted.
+They are also matters of clear, longstanding Catholic teaching.
+Consider the following questions from then Senator, later Vice President (!)
+Kamala Harris.
+She was questioning judicial nominee Brian C. Buescher, regarding his membership in what Senator Harris and Senator Mazie Hirono characterized as an “extremist” organization:

 “Were you aware that the Knights of Columbus opposed a woman’s right to choose when you joined the organization? . . .
 Were you aware that the Knights of Columbus opposed marriage equality when you joined the organization?”